Anushka161/LandslideDetection-from-satellite-imagery/README.md

 Experiments were:
 * Pre-trained Model used as fixed extractor and fine tuned with classifier.
 Different experiment was carried out with different model like ResNet18, Resnet50 ( which     led to the accuracy of 74% ).
 * Autoencoder was used to extract the representation vector space and trained with out 1D convolution layers (which led to the accuracy of 93% ).
-* Attention was used along with autoencoder and classic CNN ( led to the accuracy of 92% ).
+* Attention was used along with autoencoder and classic CNN (which led to the accuracy of 92% ).

 At last we intend to develop a web application to deploy our trained models.